 Alice is a theatre director.
-Her productions for Up in Arms include Visitors (Arcola and tour), Fear of Music (tour with Out of Joint) and At First Sight (tour and Latitude Festival).
+Her productions for Up in Arms include Visitors (Arcola, Bush Theatre, and tour), Fear of Music (tour with Out of Joint) and At First Sight (tour and Latitude Festival).
 Short plays include Belarus (Arcola for the Miniaturists), Extinct and Starcrossed (Bush for Courting Drama) and The Kingdom of Me (Park Theatre for Hatch).
-She has recently been working as assistant to Simon Godwin on a national tour of Regeneration. [email protected].
+She has recently been working as assistant to Simon Godwin on a national tour of Regeneration and is currently Staff Director on Man And Superman (National Theatre). [email protected].

-Barney is a writer.
-His plays are Visitors, Fear Of Music and At First Sight.
-His first pamphlet of poems, Falling, has just been published, and his first book, To Bodies Gone: The Theatre of Peter Gill, is published by Seren.
+Barney won the Critics Circle Award for Most Promising Playwright for his play Visitors, and was nominated for the Writers Guild Award for Best Play, the Evening Standard Award for Most Promising Playwright and the Offie Award for Best Play.
+His short plays Fear Of Music and At First Sight were also produced by Up in Arms, and his first book, To Bodies Gone: The Theatre of Peter Gill, is published by Seren.
 His theatre writing is represented by Judy Daish Associates and his fiction writing is represented by Peters, Fraser and Dunlop. [email protected].

-Recent stage management credits include Visitors and Fear Of Music (Up In Arms), Between Us (Arcola), Barbican Bites (Barbican), Blind (Paper Birds), Amazon Beaming workshop (Complicite), Pinocchio (Berry Theatre), Hag and The Girl With The Iron Claws (The Wrong Crowd), Emily Brown and the Thing, The Snail and the Whale and The Snow Dragon (Tall Stories). [email protected].
+Recent stage management credits include The Snail and The Whale (Tall Stories, Sydney Opera House, International and UK tour), Emily Brown and the Thing and The Snow Dragon (Tall Stories), Visitors and Fear Of Music (Up In Arms), Between Us (Arcola), Barbican Box (Barbican), Blind (Paper Birds), Amazon Beaming workshop (Complicite), Pinocchio (Berry Theatre), Hag and The Girl With The Iron Claws (The Wrong Crowd). [email protected].